 - Enhanced rights for data subjects, including the right to request a copy of any data held, free of charge and in an electronic format

-- The need for some organisations to appoint a compulsory Data Protection Officer
+- The need for some organizations to appoint a compulsory Data Protection Officer

 - A tightening in the way that consent to process a person’s data may be collected